Article

 Roman provinces in the Balkans

-Barely finishing the Illyrian campaign, Tiberius received news of the disaster in the Teutoburg Forest, where three legions under the command of Quintilius Varus perished.
+Barely finishing the Illyrian campaign, Tiberius received news of the disaster in the Teutoburg Forest, where three legions under the command of Quintilius Varus were destroyed.
 He immediately went to Germany, where he managed to stabilize the situation and strengthen the Rhine border, although full control over the region could not be regained.

-The Beginning of Reign
+The Beginning of the Reign

 In his time, Augustus led Rome as a result of victory in a series of civil wars that had tormented Rome for several decades.
 Ending this bloody era, he proclaimed the "restoration of the Republic."